Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 In this part, we quantify the end-to-end power consumption of a cell-free massive MIMO system in the O-RAN architecture to gain an understanding of the impact of joint radio, fronthaul, and cloud resource allocation, the selection of the functional splitting option, and the most power-consuming network components.
-Three resource orchestration schemes are considered : i) fully virtualized end-to-end; ii) local coordination-based; and iii) radio-only resource allocation.
-The first scheme corresponds to the end-to-end cell-free resource allocation problems we have proposed.
-The local coordination-based method does not allow a fully virtualized system, where the fronthaul resources for each O-RU (the TWDM-PON wavelength and LC) are fixed.
-Moreover, processing resources can only be shared among the GPPs that are allocated to the O-RUs that share the same TWDM-PON wavelength.
-This benchmark takes the solution of the end-to-end cell-free resource allocation problem and assigns the fronthaul and cloud resources in line with the above limitations.
-In such a system, the only power-saving mechanism is shutting down unused O-RUs and LCS, and partial virtualization within GPPs connected to each LC.
-In the radio-only scheme, the fronthaul and cloud resources are fixed and activated under the assumption that all O-RUs are active.
-The only power-saving mechanism is shutting down unused O-RUs and LCs, which explains why we call this scheme ``radio-only'' resource allocation.
-It is worth pointing out that in all the schemes, the GPP and RU baseband processing powers are the same, where the difference lies in the GPP idle power and fronthaul power consumption.
+Three resource orchestration schemes, which are described in Section~\ref{sec:sumrate}.A, are considered: i) fully virtualized end-to-end; ii) local coordination-based; and iii) radio-only resource allocation.